maxhbr/LDBcollector/md/MPL-1.1.md

     	IF Documentation
     		YOU MUST Provide License text
-    	IF Patent holder OR Trademark holder OR Third-party patents OR Third-party trademarks YOU MUST Provide Information in file "LEGAL"
+    	IF Patent holder OR Trademark holder OR Third-party patents OR Third-party trademarks YOU MUST Provide File "LEGAL"
-    		IF ATTRIBUTE Dynamic
+    			ATTRIBUTE Crediting Patent holder AND Trademark holder AND Third-party patents AND Third-party trademarks IF ATTRIBUTE Dynamic
     				YOU MUST Update File "LEGAL"
     				YOU MUST Disseminate Patent notice AND Trademark notice IF Software modification
     		YOU MUST Grant License
     			ATTRIBUTE Original license